PierBover/bun-hono-vite-solid-ssr-islands/README.md

 # bun-hono-vite-solid-ssr-islands

-A minimal custom metaframework proof of concept using Bun, Hono, Vite, and SolidJS with islands (partial hydration).
+A minimal custom metaframework (as the kids say) proof of concept using Bun, Hono, Vite, and SolidJS with islands (partial hydration).

 ## Project structure